SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Evaluation and Study

 We hypothesize that this disparity arises from the inherent nature of these change categories.
 Evolutionary changes often represent optional or stylistic improvements, where the criteria for what constitutes a necessary change can vary significantly between human reviewers~\cite{pr_change_taxonomy_14} and LLMs.
 For instance, with E.3.2 Solution Approach, which was the most prevalent evolutionary change type, one human reviewer might suggest an alternative implementation they deem superior, while another might find the current approach acceptable.
 Consequently, accurately detecting such optional evolutionary changes presents a considerable challenge.

-Based on these findings, we recommend that future development of ACR tools prioritize enhancing the detection capabilities for functional changes to improve the precision for functional change-points.
+Based on these findings, we recommend that future development of ACR tools prioritize enhancing the detection capabilities for functional changes to improve the precision for functional \cas{}.
 Furthermore, ACR tools could consider presenting reports for functional and evolutionary changes separately.
-Such an approach could significantly improve the usability and perceived value of automated code review reports by focusing developers' attention on more critical and less subjective issues.